4d/docs/docs/FormEditor/formEditor.md

 ### Duplicating objects

 You can duplicate any object in the form, including active objects.
 Copies of active objects retain all the properties of the original, including name, type, standard action, display format, and object method.

 You can duplicate an object directly using the Duplicate tool in the Tools palette or use the Duplicate Many dialog box to duplicate an object more than once.
 Also, using this dialog box, you can set the distance between two copies.

-When duplicating a variable, you can use specific duplication features that allow you to include an automatic number in the copies’ names.
-For more information on this point, refer to **Duplicating on a matrix** in the *Design Reference*.

 To duplicate one or more objects: